PURPOSE

 The center is in the heart of Atlanta, a city known for its globally recognized leaders who shaped and institutionalized fundamental civil rights and African American heritage and for its eminent institutions (the Museum of Civil and Human Rights, the MLK Center and Library, and the Auburn Avenue Library), which work to advance the contributions of the African Diaspora to the world’s identity.

-- Support visiting scholars and advance policy contributions targeting issues of the African diaspora across the university and beyond.
+- Hosts scholars and advance policy contributions targeting issues of the African diaspora across the university and beyond.

-- Convene partners and disseminate proceedings through exhibits, symposia, lectures, conferences, performances, curation, publications, and other programming in alignment with its mission.
+- Convenes partners and disseminate proceedings through exhibits, symposia, lectures, conferences, performances, curation, publications, and other programming in alignment with its mission.

-- Engage community and global partnerships to facilitate initiatives on the history and cultural contributions of the African diaspora globally
+- Engages community and global partnerships to facilitate initiatives on the history and cultural contributions of the African diaspora globally

-- Serve as a hub for promoting the discipline of Africana Studies locally, regionally and nationally while positioning Georgia State University’s leadership in the related global dialogue.
+- Serves as a hub for promoting the discipline of Africana Studies locally, regionally, and nationally while positioning Georgia State University’s leadership in the related global dialogue.

-The Center for Studies on Africa and its Diaspora (CSAD) aspires to increase worldwide understanding of the resilience of people from Africa and the African diaspora and their ongoing contributions in addressing contemporary issues with global implications.
+The Center for Studies on Africa and its Diaspora (CSAD) enhances global comprehension of the resilience exhibited by individuals from Africa and the African diaspora.
+It focuses on their continuous contributions to addressing contemporary issues with global ramifications.

-Housed in the College of Arts and Science, the Center will support academic initiatives, artistic efforts, and public programming guided by a transdisciplinary framework which explores the engagements, worldviews, and influences of African peoples on world-wide social, economic, health and political systems.
+Situated within the College of Arts and Science, the Center actively supports academic initiatives, artistic endeavors, and public programming.
+These activities are guided by a transdisciplinary framework, exploring the engagements, worldviews, and influences of African peoples on global social, economic, health, and political systems.

-- This Center recognizes that despite the historical, national and international discourse on inequities and disparities, an incomplete narrative regarding the diverse populations of the African Diaspora prevails.
+- The Center recognizes an incomplete narrative regarding the diverse populations of the African Diaspora despite historical, national, and international discussions on inequities and disparities.

-- Responsively, through its research, academic initiatives and public programming, the Center’s work will explore the profound ways in which the experiences and influences of continental and diasporic African peoples have resonated around the world and throughout history.
+- Through research, academic initiatives, and public programming, the Center explores the profound ways in which the experiences and influences of continental and diasporic African peoples resonate globally and throughout history.

-- The Center will invite and support scholars and other stakeholders seeking to improve our understanding and interpretation of the diversity within and across the Diaspora.
-In addition, through dialogue, research, dissemination and community outreach, the work will consider the rich history, cultures and experiences of the Diaspora.
+- The Center invites and supports scholars and stakeholders to enhance understanding and interpretation of diversity within and across the Diaspora.
+Dialogue, research, dissemination, and community outreach contribute to considering the rich history, cultures, and experiences of the Diaspora.

-- Recognizing its connection to the community in which the university resides and informed by Africana Studies and a commitment to multidisciplinary collaborations, the Center will build on the historical legacy of the local community to foster innovative and intellectual engagement with the African diasporic communities among which the university coexists.
+- Informed by Africana Studies and a commitment to multidisciplinary collaborations, the Center builds on the historical legacy of the local community to foster innovative and intellectual engagement with African diasporic communities.

-- The Center signals a strong commitment to diversity and related programs within the College of Arts & Sciences and at Georgia State University and its work will influence future generations of scholars, practitioners and civil society as well.
+- The Center demonstrates a strong commitment to diversity and related programs within the College of Arts & Sciences and at Georgia State University.
+Its work influences present and future generations of scholars, practitioners, and civil society.

 Contact Us